wultra/ssl-pinning-tool/README.md

 }
 ```

-### Alternatively, Prepare a Certificate Signature from Information about Certificate
+Alternatively, you can prepare certificate signature from information about the certificate.
+This approach is useful when the certificate is not deployed yet.

 You need following information:
 * Domain common name, e.g. `my.domain.com`